subramk/jpa-play/README.md

 -- server port is 8090 (see application.properties)
--- docker for postgres db   (database is postgres and password is postgres) -- start up the Postgres docker-compose up - to bring up the db ( port 5433 ) -- Ensure DB is up before you start the App.
+-- docker for postgres db   (database is postgres and password is postgres)

+-- start up the Postgres - to bring up the db ( port 5433 )

+   docker compose up

+-- Ensure DB is up before you start the App.
 -- popualte DB - -- run the src/main/resources/import.sql to populate the data in the Postgres DB

 -- mvn spring-boot:run   - to start the application (note DB starts up on 5433 port )
 -- run the src/main/resources/import.sql to populate the data in the Postgres DB